 Practical: Each area will have a final practical (practical formats are found at the end of each clinical section).
 A student must make at least 70% on the final practical.
 If 70% is not achieved, the student may be allowed to redo the practical.
-20% of Grade final.
-If 65% is not achieved, the student may be allowed to take an alternate examination.
+20% of Grade examination.
 If the student fails to make 65% on the retake examination, the MLT faculty will discuss remediation and the option to repeat the exam or repeat the clinical rotation.
 30% of Grade